Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • Intel Rapid Storage Technology: You can use this background app to manage RAID systems (the combination of several hard disks).
 If your PC is not configured with RAID, you do not need this software and can disable the autostart entry immediately.

-• Synaptics Pointing Device Driver: This software allows you to customize the touchpad or trackpad, such as the sensitivity or gestures.
+• Synaptics Pointing Device Driver: You can use this software to adjust the touchpad or trackpad, such as the sensitivity or gestures.
 If you never need this, you can safely deactivate the autostart entry.

 • HP Support Assistant and HP Update: This is a help dashboard for HP laptops and desktops.
 It helps with driver updates and system optimizations.
-If you do not constantly need these functions in the background and can also start them manually at any time, deactivate the entry.
+If you do not need these functions constantly in the background and can also start them manually at any time, switch off the entry.

 Windows 10: Remove autostart programs completely

-Do you even want to completely remove entries from Autostart?
-Then you need to know what you are doing - because you will not be able to undo the changes so quickly (unless you reinstall a program).
-If you want to delete the Autostart entries completely, follow the steps below:
+You want to completely remove entries from Autostart?
+Then you need to know what you're doing - because you won't be able to undo the changes any time soon (unless you reinstall a program).
+If you want to delete the Autostart entries completely, follow these steps:

 2. Now open the following entries one after the other: